Portal2Nowhere/AspectWiki/Aspects/Light.md

 [^7]: The most beloved person in one's life.

-[^8]: A source of hope, encouragement, or inspiration, especially in the face of adversity.
+[^8]: beacon of light: A source of hope, encouragement, or inspiration, especially in the face of adversity.